jngod2011/computational-methods-in-economy-2017-2-/README.md

 # computational-methods-in-economy

-This desk maint to work as a repository from my homeworks and the final job for the discipline.
+the purpose of this folder is serve as a repository to my homeworks and final job for the discipline Computational Methods in Economy (2017-02)
-The homeworks increase in difficult as long the dates pass.
+The datasets are'nt available here.
 The final homework is a Monte Carlo simulation for pricing options.

 The comments are in brazilian portuguese of the documents